immich-app/immich/docs/docs/features/hardware-transcoding.md

   - This is mainly because the original video may not be hardware-decodable.
 - Hardware dependent
   - Codec support varies, but H.264 and HEVC are usually supported.
-    - Notably, NVIDIA and AMD GPUs do not support VP9.
+    - Notably, NVIDIA and AMD GPUs do not support VP9 encoding.
   - Newer devices tend to have higher transcoding quality.

+## Prerequisites

+#### NVIDIA GPU:

+- You must have the official NVIDIA driver installed on the server.
+- On Linux (except for WSL2), you also need to have [NVIDIA Container Runtime](https://github.com/NVIDIA/nvidia-container-runtime/) installed.

 ## Setup:

-### Nvidia GPU:

-- You need to have Nvidia drivers installed on the server.
-- On Linux (except for WSL2), you also need to have [NVIDIA Container Runtime](https://github.com/NVIDIA/nvidia-container-runtime/) installed.

 1. If you do not already have it, download the latest `hwaccel.yml` file and ensure it's in the same folder as the `docker-compose.yml`.
 2. Uncomment the lines that apply to your system and desired usage.